Trigger warning: abuse, coercive control, loss, and family court trauma.

 I left anyway.

-Not because I had a plan, or options, or anything remotely resembling safety—but because I was suffocating.
+Not because I had a plan, or options, or anything remotely resembling safety - but because I was suffocating.
 I was having anxiety attacks so intense I thought I was dying, or maybe already dead.
+Colossal meltdowns where I'd black out, even seize.

 He didn’t want me going back to school.
 He didn’t want me getting a job.